Mmesek/mmesek.github.io/content/Journal/Interrail 2024/Day 5/index.md

 Well, they did say that travel broadens ones horizons after all ;)

+I've managed to steal an hour of sleep, and then a bit of additional nap as there seemed to be a short delay, on the first train.
+We arrived at a transfer station at around 3:33 where we had to wait until 4:47 for the next train.
+The main area at the station was open so we located ourselves at the seats alongside few other travelers sleeping there.

+My companion, clearly a seasoned traveller, took a short nap in the meantime.
+While I couldn't really manage to fall asleep in a rather uncomfortable semi recumbent position based on some uneven vertically backrest.

 ![Center|900x400](train_monitor.jpg)

 At 6 am, we were at the border waiting for connection train to Hamburg.
 There was initially a delay, (I still only had shorts and it was very early so temperature was also relatively chilly.
 Yay...) which my travel companion commented that's Deutsche Bahn for you.
 People near us laughed out loud.
 The train has been cancelled and next one would be an hour later, at 7:15 am.
 Which also meant we had to look for different connections after Hamburg.
 Despite the delay, that's a huge benefit of having a pass instead of fixed tickets - especially in a foreign land - flexibility.